Betting against Toledo men’s basketball in March: a tradition unlike any other.

 Hot seat?
 Nah.
 He just keeps getting signed to extensions.
 He’s signed through 2023-24 and his recent MAC Coach of the Year Award will buy him another couple of years.

-He’ll be going to a dozen straight next season.
+He’ll be going for a dozen straight next season.
 Go Rockets.